s-k-z/kol-js-starter/README.md

 __webpack.config.js__

 Webpack is a tool that combines multiple source files into one single file, including your dependencies.
 In other words, it makes scripts portable so you don't need users to have an entire `node_modules` folder in their KoLmafia scripts folder.
+(That won't work anyway, you absolutely need to produce a single script file for KoLmafia to run it properly and not hang for minutes or hours trying to read the entire node_modules folder.)

 The `webpack.config.js` file contains data about what you want to files you want the build process to emit and how you want to build them.
 The entry object maps a list of filenames to produce to the corresponding typescript files.
 In other words, if you want to produce one script then you want one entry here.
 TS/JS do not support function overloading e.g. `function main()` and `function main(round, monster, page)` may not exist in the same file.
 Thus, if you want to have a consult script then you need to define another entry.